markuskowa/scas/README.md

   -d directory  specify store path
-  -s            move file to store and create gc protected symlink If no file name is give input from stdin is read
+  -s            move file to store and create gc protected symlink -c            Do not attemp to perfrom a reflink copy If no file name is give input from stdin is read

 - Create link point to content: